Aneeqasif/aneeqasif.github.io/src/content/posts/Migrate-mysql-to-duckdb.md

 3. **Pull MySQL Data To Local Catalog**

     ```sql "Northwind"
-    COPY FROM DATABASE mysqldb TO duckwind; -- or TO memory if not attached to a file.
+    COPY FROM DATABASE mysqldb TO duckwind;
+    -- or TO MEMORY if not attached to a file.
     SET search_path = 'Northwind,main';
     ```
     We should add the imported schema to search path for ease of use.